1st Canadian Women's Hockey League All-Star Game: Game summary

-Team White's Natalie Spooner of the Toronto Furies opened the scoring late in the first period, putting a loose puck behind Team Red Captain Charline Labonte.
+Team White's Natalie Spooner of the Toronto Furies opened the scoring late in the first period, putting a loose puck behind Team Red Captain Charline Labonté.
 Haley Irwin picked up an assist on the opening marker.
 Team White added to their lead in the second period, as Kelli Stack scored on Christina Kessler.
 Stack's Boston Blades teammate Hilary Knight and Natalie Spooner got assists on the goal.
 Sami Jo Small of the Toronto Furies and Delayne Brian of the Calgary Inferno had shutouts for Team White in the first and second periods respectively.

-Team Red came out quickly in the Third period, as Montreal Stars forward Lisa-Marie Breton-Lebreux scored early in the period on Team White's Genevieve Lacasse with Blake Bolden and Ann-Sophie Bettez assisting on the goal.
+Team Red came out quickly in the Third period, as Montreal Stars forward Lisa-Marie Breton-Lebreux scored early in the period on Team White's Geneviève Lacasse with Blake Bolden and Ann-Sophie Bettez assisting on the goal.
 Jamie Lee Rattray tied the game up a few minutes later for Team Red on a feed from Emmanuelle Blais.
 Rebecca Johnston of the Calgary Inferno would give Team Red the lead midway through the third, beating her Canada women's national ice hockey team teammate Geneviève Lacasse on a mini-breakaway.
 Jenelle Kohanchuk and Ann-Sophie Bettez assisted on the eventual game winner.
 Team Red's Jessica Wong from the Calgary Inferno picked up the only penalty of the game late in the third period for tripping, however Team White was unable to beat Team Red goalie Erica Howe on the 6-on-4 power play.

 Skills competition

 Following the game, Joe Bowen hosted the Skills Competition.
 The first part of the event was the Fastest Skater competition.
 Team White won the 5-heat event 3–2, with Jessica Campbell, Michelle Bonello and Carly Hill winning their heats.
 Rebecca Johnston and Jessica Wong won the two heats for Team Red.
 The second part of the Skills Competition was the Breakaway Relay, an elimination shootout featuring the skaters who didn't compete in the Fastest Skater event.
 Team Red won after Megan Bozek scored after everyone else had been eliminated.
-Genevieve Lacasse did take an attempt for Team White, however she was stopped by Erica Howe.
+Geneviève Lacasse did take an attempt for Team White, however she was stopped by Erica Howe.